-Both preceding paragraphs make the case for unbounded higher categorical foundations, where I take 'unbounded higher' to mean type dimensions $n \to \infty$ .
+The preceding two points may be summarized by the following two questions: (1) Can we directly formalize the categorical principles floating in the back of our minds when we think about mathematical foundations?
+(2) Can we come up with a type theory that naturally contains a full model of itself?
+As discussed, both questions may lead us into the realm of unbounded higher categorical foundations, where I take 'unbounded higher' to mean type dimensions $n \to \infty$.
 (I don't write $n = \infty$ to highlight a small, but mainly philosophical subtlety here: while unbounded higher categorical foundations should address all dimensions, all constructions in these foundations would of course always take place in finite dimension, just that there's no bound on that dimension.)
-However, at first glance, constructing unbounded higher categorical foundations appears to be a horribly tedious task.
-But the leading thesis in this story is precisely the opposite: while n-theories seem hard for large n, maybe $\infty$ -theories are not that bad after all; and, yet more concretely, maybe the theory of geometric computads may provide a natural approach the construction of such foundations.
+At first glance, constructing unbounded higher categorical foundations appears to be a horribly tedious task.
+But the leading thesis in this story is precisely the opposite: while n-theories seem hard for large n, maybe ∞ -theories are not that bad after all; and, yet more concretely, maybe the theory of geometric computads may provide a natural approach the construction of such foundations.
+To substantiate this speculation a bit further, we will now try and sketch how these foundations may look like, and then exemplify how one could work with them.
+Be warned that the specification sketched below will leave several gaps (and we will later address these gaps, and how to potentially fill them, in more detail).
+However, the incomplete sketch still serves an inspirational purpose: it imagines a world in which $\Pi/\Sigma/\mathbb{N}$ types are not part of the primary rules of our type theory, but in which such types can be derived from a set of 'more fundamental' higher categorical principles.